lcmassena/concepta/README.md

 	Main components for resilience, dependency injection, extensions and more.
 	This is a personal collection of best practices organized like a small framework.

-# Testing the solution
+## Testing the solution

+To facilitate the tests, I've created the settings for Postman.
-Import the Postman settings on Postman https://github.com/lcmassena/concepta/blob/master/docs/Concepta%20-%20Test.postman_collection.json
+First, import the settings on Postman using the file below: https://github.com/lcmassena/concepta/blob/master/docs/Concepta%20-%20Test.postman_collection.json

+#### Starting the application
-Open the .sln file on Visual Studio
+- Open the .sln file on Visual Studio
-Start debugging
-Check if the API started on door 1404
+- Start debugging - Check if the API started on door 1404

+#### Requesting data to the API
 * To request a token
-  with postman opened, open the Concepta - Test collection Open and run the *Token* request
+  With postman opened, open the **Concepta - Test** collection Open and run the **Token** request

 * To request an availability
+  With postman opened, open the **Concepta - Test** collection Open and run the **Ticket Availability** request

+#### Testing TravelLogix response time
+* To request a TravelLogix token
+  With postman opened, open the **Concepta - Test** collection Open and run the **TravelLogix Token** request

+* To request an availability
-  With postman opened, open the Concepta - Test collection Open and run the *Ticket Availability* request
+  With postman opened, open the **Concepta - Test** collection Open and run the **TravelLogix Search** request